The following offices and academic units report to the Provost

-Reporting to the vice provost for information services, the University Libraries supports research and teaching through its 23 libraries and extensive print and electronic collections.
+Reporting to the Vice Provost and University Librarian, the University Libraries supports research and teaching through its 23 libraries and extensive print and electronic collections.
 University Libraries also houses the Center for Teaching and Learning, the Center for Digital Research and Scholarship, and the Copyright Advisory Office.

 The International Students and Scholars Office assists international students and scholars with visas and other immigration questions and with making the transition to the University's academic and cultural environment.

 The Office of the Vice Provost for Teaching, Learning, and Innovation promotes and advances teaching, learning, and innovation at the University.
 The office is responsible for administering the Provost’s initiatives in teaching and learning, leading efforts in online education, providing support for schools to offer new and extending existing courses and programs to audiences around the world, reviewing new and existing online and hybrid degree and non-degree programs, and proposing, reviewing and disseminating policies on teaching and online education.

 The Office of the University Chaplain ministers to the individual faith of the members of the University community while promoting interreligious understanding, and oversees Earl Hall Center, which fosters spiritual, ethical, religious, political and cultural exchange, and the promotion of service.